kytos/kytos/docs/developer/rest_endpoints.rst

 List REST Endpoints
 ****************************

-See list of all REST endpoints the kytos/core and the NApps.
+This is a list of all REST endpoints in kytos/core and all the NApps.
-You can test these endpoints using ``curl`` or a rest client like ``postman``.
+You can test these endpoints using ``curl`` or a REST client like ``postman``.

 Example request with ``curl``: